msgpack/msgpack-javascript/README.md

 ## MessagePack Specification

-This library is compatible with the "August 2017" revision of MessagePack specification at the point where timestamp ext was added.
+This library is compatible with the "August 2017" revision of MessagePack specification at the point where timestamp ext was added:

+* [x] str/bin separation, added on August 2013
+* [x] extension types, added on August 2013
+* [x] timestamp ext type, added on August 2017

-The specification is here:
+The livinng specification is here:

 https://github.com/msgpack/msgpack

+Note that as of June 2019 there're no versions on the MessagePack specification.
+See https://github.com/msgpack/msgpack/issues/195 for the discussions.

 ### MessagePack Mapping Table